delaneyj/grug/docs/guide/features.md

 ### CSS Pre-processors

-Because Vite targets modern browsers only, it is recommended to use native CSS variables with PostCSS plugins that implement CSSWG drafts (e.g. [postcss-nesting](https://github.com/jonathantneal/postcss-nesting)) and author plain, future-standards-compliant CSS.
+Because grug targets modern browsers only, it is recommended to use native CSS variables with PostCSS plugins that implement CSSWG drafts (e.g. [postcss-nesting](https://github.com/jonathantneal/postcss-nesting)) and author plain, future-standards-compliant CSS.

-That said, Vite does provide built-in support for `.scss`, `.sass`, `.less`, `.styl` and `.stylus` files.
-There is no need to install Vite-specific plugins for them, but the corresponding pre-processor itself must be installed as a peer dependency:
+That said, grug does provide built-in support for `.scss`, `.sass`, `.less`, `.styl` and `.stylus` files.
+There is no need to install grug-specific plugins for them, but the corresponding pre-processor itself must be installed as a peer dependency:

 - `.scss` and `.sass`: [sass](https://www.npmjs.com/package/sass)
 - `.less`: [less](https://www.npmjs.com/package/less)